PythonMilano/Pycon9/conference_recap.md

 Look at this [talk](https://www.youtube.com/watch?v=Q8Fhyd6EQYY) I saw at codemotion Milan, 2017.
 This is a guy who works at Yelp and he shares advices about some solutions to GraphQL Cons, the slide are [here](https://www.slideshare.net/Codemotion/tomer-elmalem-graphql-apis-rest-in-peace-codemotion-milan-2017).
 As a final comment, what in the slides is called Spectre, now is called [Casper](https://github.com/Yelp/casper) and is the caching system used by Yelp.

+### (EN) Predicting future states using Markov Chains.
+Attendee: keobox
+This was very hard to follow for me.
+What I take was just a refresher on Markov chains.

+### (IT) IoT con Python: si può fare!
+Da ESP8266 alla casa domotica.
+Attendee: keobox.
+This was an interesting talk about the use of Micro Python running on low cost boards named ESP8266 to provide a end to end solution for
+IoT all written in Python.
+#### Takeaways
+- There's a library called esptool available to manage the code deploying on the boards.
+Use 'pip3 install esptool'.
+- There's an application: "Home Assistant" written in Python.
+This is able to communicate over wireless using the MQTT protocol.
+Use 'pip3 install homeassistant'.
+This is typically the "Hub" application used to connect to ESP devices, and it can run on a raspeberry PI.

+### (IT) Google loves Python 2.0.
+Attendee: keobox.
+This is basically a good introduction about the Python APIs provided by Google applications like Gmail and Drive.

+### (IT) Una zuppa di Python.
+Attendee: keobox.
+The "dry run" at "Python Milano" was worthy.
+The presentation was really interesting and entertaining.
+In this talk some Python Language's pearls were presented to the audience.